mxagar/music_genre_classification/preprocess/README.md

     # to share artifacts between different components
     with wandb.init(project="my_project", ...) as run:

+        # Upload configuration params in a dictionary,
+        # e.g., hyperparameters used
+        run.config.update({...})

         # Download the artifacts needed
         artifact = run.use_artifact(...)
         artifact_path = artifact.file()